ARW-2021-Web-Development/ARW-2021-Web-Development.github.io/FAQ.md

     who are taking up the same course as you. '
 - template: qna
   question: How do I sign up for an Organization?
-  answer: "Step 1: Visit the ARW 2021 Website: arw.dlsucso.com\nStep 2: Look for your
+  answer: "Step 1: Visit the ARW 2021 Website: arw.dlsucso.com\n<br />\nStep 2: Look
-    desired organization’s page\nStep 3: Access their registration form\nStep 4: Take
+    for your desired organization’s page\n<br />\nStep 3: Access their registration form\n<br />\nStep 4: Take note of their payment information \n<br />\nStep 5:
-    note of their payment information \nStep 5: Pay for the membership fee of your chosen organization.
-It is highly encouraged that you pay one organization fee per transaction\nStep 6: Once you are done paying.
+    Pay for the membership fee of your chosen organization.
+It is highly encouraged that you pay one organization fee per transaction\n<br />\nStep 6: Once you are done paying.
 Click the registration form, sign-up, and don’t forget to attach your proof of payment!"
 - template: qna
   question: What are the requirements in joining an organization?
-  answer: 'it may vary depending on the organization''s decisions. '
+  answer: 'It may vary depending on the organization''s decisions. '
 - template: qna
   question: 'Are we allowed to reserve a slot for an organization? '
   answer: 'No!
 There are no slot reservations when joining an organization. '